hu-tianyang/hu-tianyang.github.io/_pages/about.md

 ---

 I am a researcher at the AI Theory Group of Huawei Noah’s Ark Lab.
-I obtained my Ph.D. in Statistics from Purdue University in 2020, under the supervision of Prof. [Guang Cheng](http://www.stat.ucla.edu/~guangcheng/).
-Before that, I received my Master's degree in Statistics from the University of Chicago and Bachelor’s degree in Math from Tsinghua University.
+I obtained my Ph.D. in Statistics from Purdue University, under the supervision of Prof. [Guang Cheng](http://www.stat.ucla.edu/~guangcheng/).
+Before that, I received my M.S. in Statistics from the University of Chicago and B.S. in Math from Tsinghua University.

-My research aims to advance the theorectical understanding of deep learning and develop theory-inspired new algorithms.
+My research aims to advance the theoretical understanding of deep learning and develop theory-inspired new algorithms.
 I am particularly interested in:
 <ul>
   <li>Statistical Learning</li>
   <li>Representation Learning</li>
   <li>Deep Generative Models</li>
 </ul>

-**Hiring**: I am looking for research interns at our lab with a strong machine learning/deep learning background.
+**Hiring**: I am looking for research interns with a strong machine learning/deep learning background.
 If you are interested in
 <u>deep generative models</u> or understanding <u>large language models</u>, please drop me an email.

 <!-- You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder. -->